spring-projects/spring-data-rest/doc/main_wiki.md

 ...your PersonRepository will by default be declared in the ApplicationContext with a bean name of "personRepository".
 The web exporter will strip the word "Repository" from it and expose a resource named "person".
 The resulting URL of this repository (assuming the exporter webapp is deployed at context path `/data` in your servlet container) will be `http://localhost:8080/data/person`.

+You can configure under what path, or whether a resource is exported at all, by using the `@RestResource` annotation.
+Details are here: [Configuring the REST URL path](../wiki/Configuring-the-REST-URL-path)

 ### Discoverability

 The Web Exporter implements some aspects of the [HATEOS](http://en.wikipedia.org/wiki/HATEOAS) methodology.
 That means all the services of the web exporter are discoverable and exposed to the client using links.